koordinator-sh/koordinator/docs/proposals/scheduling/20251125-inference-orchestratation-enhancement.md

 5. **Topology-Aware Placement**: Inference components communicate heavily.
 Placement within NVLink domains or network-optimized locations is crucial for minimizing latency and maximizing throughput.

 Grove (https://github.com/ai-dynamo/grove) provides a proven solution to these challenges with a clean Kubernetes-native API.
-Integrating Grove with Koordinator will combine Grove's inference-specific orchestration patterns with Koordinator's advanced scheduling capabilities and resource management.
+Integrating Grove with Koordinator will combine Grove's inference-specific orchestration patterns with Koordinator's advanced scheduling capabilities and resource management, enabling native support for Dynamo (https://github.com/ai-dynamo/dynamo).

 ### Goals